combinatrix-ai/ask.sh/README.md

 Great!
 Isn't it?

 Note: You need to use tmux to use this feature.
-See [#tmux].
+See [Q&A](#how-aish-send-the-current-output-of-terminal).

 ## Multiturn Conversations with AI in Your Terminal